-New Zealand Kindergartens Incorporated Te Putahi Kura Puhou o Aotearoa (NZK) is the national umbrella group representing twenty nine of the thirty three regional kindergarten associations throughout New Zealand.
-We are not-for-profit incorporated society and registered with the Charities Commission.
+New Zealand Kindergartens Incorporated Te Pūtahi Kura Puhou o Aotearoa (NZK) is the national umbrella group representing twenty five of the thirty regional kindergarten associations throughout New Zealand.
+We are a not-for-profit incorporated society and registered charity.

 NZK strategic goals

-Organisational robustnessModel effective and efficient business and governance practices.
+Organisational robustnessModel effective and efficient business and governance practice.